Maria Leavey: Early life and educationr

-She then attended Trinity College in Washington, where she graduated as a member of Phi Beta Kappa.
+She then attended Trinity College in Washington, D.C. where she graduated as a member of Phi Beta Kappa.

+Career

 After college Leavey moved back to New York City, where during the mid-late 1970s she lived in Jackson Heights, Queens and worked as a benefits authorizer for the Social Security Administration's Northeastern Program Service Center in Rego Park, Queens.
 She subsequently got a job working as an editor at Harcourt, Brace, Jovanovich in Manhattan.

-In 1985 she entered graduate school at Pennsylvania State University, earning a master's in American History in 1989.
-During this time she served as editor of a Perspectives on film and video ethnographic studies volume for the university in 1988.
+In 1985, she entered graduate school at Pennsylvania State University, earning a master's in American history in 1989.
+During this time, she served as editor of a Perspectives on film and video ethnographic studies volume for the university in 1988.

-Political work

-In the early 1990s she was involved in teaching American history at the university.
+In the early 1990s, she was involved in teaching American history at Penn State University.
 She also worked for the local public television station, WPSU-TV, in the early 1990s, interviewing candidates running for office and making a documentary about Harris Wofford, a Democratic Party politician who won the 1991 United States Senate special election in Pennsylvania.

-Leavey came to the Washington, D.C. area in 1993, living in a small apartment in Crystal City, Arlington, Virginia.
-Though she did not have a regular job and had very little money, she managed to become quite well connected within D.C. politics.
+In 1993, Leavey moved to Washington, D.C., where she lived on a small apartment in Crystal City, Virginia.
+Though she did not have a regular job and had very little money, she managed to become quite well connected within Washington, D.C. politics.
 She was a consultant to Howard Dean during his presidential campaign and worked with Senators Tom Harkin and Harry Reid.
 She was known for having insider gossip before others, and for having a rare understanding of the personalities and complex rules that govern the Senate.

 She started a monthly breakfast to connect journalists with figures in liberal politics including Reid, Dean, John Podesta, and Nancy Pelosi.
 She was a true believe in the progressive movement who focused on doing unglamorous, behind-the-scenes tasks.
 She was known for baking cookies for everyone from leading politicians to her postal worker.

-Death and legacy
+Death

+Leavey died of heart disease on December 31, 2006, the day before her 53rd birthday.
+Her death was likely due to an undiagnosed heart condition that was hereditary in her family; her father died suddenly at age 54 in 1978.